starfleit/docs/content/en/docs/how-to/mint-your-cw20-token.md

 ## Introduction

 This token contract is implemented under the CW20 standard and it fully supports STARFLEIT feature.
-Except for any function of your token itself contains more than an asset, we recommend minting your own token by **instantiating this binary**, rather than developing your own.
+If your token is simply meant to be an asset, we recommend minting your own token by **instantiating this binary**, rather than developing your own.

 {{< alert context="info" >}}
 **Note**